 An intraocular lens (IOL) implant is an artificial replacement for the lens of your eye, which can permanently restore your vision.
-Dr. Cavanaugh at Cavanaugh Eye Center is one of the area’s leading refractive surgeons specializing in a variety of implant types.
+Dr. Cavanaugh at Cavanaugh Eye Center is a leading refractive surgeon specializing in a variety of intraocular lens implants in Overland Park, KS.
 We are proud to offer an impressive selection of ocular lens implant supplement and replacement options for Cataract, Refractive Lens Exchange (RLE), and Implantable Collamer Lens (ICL) surgeries.

 If you are interested in finding out if refractive lens implant or refractive cataract surgery can help to restore your vision, contact Cavanaugh Eye Center.
 We look forward to seeing you for your comprehensive consultation at our office in Overland Park.

 Schedule a Consultation Today!

 The lens of the eye is located behind the pupil.
 Its function is to focus light through the pupil and back to the retina so that we can see.
 The inherent power of the human lens largely determines the prescription of one’s eye and is partially responsible for making a patient myopic (nearsighted) or hyperopic (farsighted).
 In addition, the human lens can accommodate or flex to change its shape in order to focus on near and distant objects.
 Presbyopia describes the condition in which the human lens stiffens over time and causes difficulty reading for patients over 40 years old.